 Determine Your Residency Status

 It is important that you know your residency status and the income tax rules that apply to you while you are residing outside Canada.
 Review Taxation for Canadians travelling, living or working outside Canada on the Government of Canada website to determine your residency status and implications.

 Leaving Your Funds Invested in the Plan

 If you elect to leave your funds in the Plan, you will continue to have access to your FPP account online at mysunlife.ca/ubcfpp.
-If you have elected to receive paper copies of your quarterly Statements of Account, you will continue to receive them by mail to the address on record.
+If you have elected to receive paper copies of your annual Statements of Account, you will continue to receive them by mail to the address on record.
 Please ensure that your mailing address and contact information is kept up to date.
 No further action is required until you request a pension benefit payment(s).

 Non locked-in funds can be withdrawn in cash.
 Full or partial withdrawal requests are available for non locked-in funds.
 The amount of tax withheld will be based on Non-Resident tax rates if, in the year of withdrawal, you are a non-resident of Canada for more than 183 days.

 Locked-in funds may be unlocked if you satisfy the CRA’s requirements for being a non-resident of Canada.
 You can withdraw cash from your locked-in funds at any age if you have resided outside of Canada for at least two years.
 Partial withdrawals are not permitted when locked-in funds are unlocked.

 Prior to your cash withdrawal request:

 - Complete a NR73 Determination of Residency Status (leaving Canada) Form and file it with CRA.

 - Once your application has been evaluated, you will receive a letter from CRA confirming the effective date of your non-residency.